awwush/AntiKidMania-1/README.md

 # anti_kid_mania

-Android application to help students manage their syallbus and learn to manage time.
+Android application to help students manage their syallbus and learn to manage time and parents track there child's progress.

 ## Getting Started